DSLituiev/lab-keras-r/running-docker-containers.md

 The terminal will become unresponsive and nothing will be printed out until you start run machine learning jobs.
 Just procede to the next step.

-_Advanced_ If you have an NVIDIA GPU machine, you might want to run GPU
+_Advanced_ If you have an NVIDIA GPU machine, you might want to run your docker with GPU support.
+For this you will need [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) installed.
+To enable GPU, include `--runtime=nvidia` flag:

+    docker run --runtime=nvidia -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

-### Interact with docker container
+### Interact with Rstudio running within the docker container
 In a browser window (e.g. Chrome, Safari), type this command:

     http://0.0.0.0:8787